 NOTICE: The Engine ID is used to identify the SNMP Agent.
-The user is able to select the algorithm to generate the Engine ID from the following options: Generate Automatically, Generate from IP address, Generate from MAC address, Text entry and Hex string entry.
+The user can select the algorithm to generate the Engine ID from the following options: Generate Automatically, Generate from IP address, Generate from MAC address, Text entry and Hex string entry.
 If the user does not set the algorithm the system will generate automatically.

-The SNMP gets is disabled by default, once enable it allows the read access of several internal MIB.
-To prevent the unauthorized access the SNMP get settings have to change the username and passwords.
+The SNMP gets is disabled by default.
+If enabled, it allows the read access of several internal MIB.
+To prevent the unauthorized access the SNMP get, the administrator have to configure the username, security level, authentication protocol, authentication password and priv password.